Karagul/portfolio-plotter/readme.md

 Introduction
 ============

-I have tried out many stock apps on my smartphone, and quite a few of them have an option to track your portfolio, which allows you to calculate the absolute and percentage gain of each single stock and the whole stock portfolio.
+I have tried out many stock apps on my smartphone, and quite a few of them have an option to track your portfolio, which allows you to calculate the absolute and percentage gain of each single stock and of the whole stock portfolio.
 But what if you would like to see your portfolio performance over time?
-Did your trades benefit you or made you lose even more money than if you had just left the stocks alone after you bought them?
-What was the highest percentage gain that you had at any time since you bought the stocks?
-What will be your percentage gain if you keep buying and selling stocks over a certain duration?
-Unfortunately, I haven't seen a single app that can do the same thing and plot it over time (which doesn't mean that no such app exists), although it shouldn't be too difficult.
-Basically, you could record the gain and gain % of your app every day, put it into a .txt file and plot it, but this would be too tedious and you would have missing data if you forgot to record your values for one day.
+Did your trades benefit you or make you lose even more money than if you had just left the stocks alone after you bought them?
+What was the highest percentage gain of your portfolio at any time since you bought the stocks?
+What will your percentage gain be if you keep buying and selling stocks over a certain duration?
+Unfortunately, I haven't seen a single app that can visualize this (which doesn't mean that no such app exists), although it shouldn't be too difficult.
+Basically, you could record the gain and gain % from your stock app every day after market close and put it into a .txt file to plot it, but this would be too tedious and you would have missing data if you forgot to record your values for one day.
 Thus, I wrote this script to play around with some basic R features and find my own solution to this problem.
 This is part of my own learning experience, while proceeding, I hope to find some more sophisticated and efficient procedures.

-This script was written to plot the performance of a stock portfolio, accounting for all transactions (buy or sell) that are done over time.
-For example, several shares can be bought on different days, some sold a week later, some bought again etc. In this case, the decisions of the trader will affect the portfolio performance over time in the same way as a fund manager will affect the success of his portfolio through his decisions.
-Stock transactions of the portfolio can be provided as a tab delimited .txt file (described below) and the script will then automatically read how many different stocks there are, which stocks there are, and how many shares of which stock were bought or sold on what date etc. It will then download the historical prices and calculate the gain or loss of the portfolio as a whole.
+This script was written to plot the performance of a stock portfolio, accounting for all transactions (buy or sell) that were done over a certain period.
+For example, several shares can be bought on different days, some sold a week later, some bought again etc. These transactions of the portfolio can be provided as a tab delimited .txt file (described below) and the script will then automatically read which and how many different stocks were traded, how many shares of which stock were bought or sold on what date etc. It will then download the historical prices for respective stocks and calculate the gain or loss of the portfolio as a whole and of each individual stock in the portfolio.
 Let's get started and see what the output of the script looks like.

+I started learning R using the R book by Michael J Crawley, and now I am working with "R for Data Science" by Hadley Wickham, who also wrote tons of packages for R. I can totally recommend his book to anyone who wants to get started with R, as it is written in such an easily understandable way.

 The script begins
 =================